-Case name e: Case Number:
+Case e name: Case Number:

-$\frown$ out "a" or "b" below:
+a Fill out "a" or "b" below:

-Personal Service: I personally gave copies of the do cuments checl ked in $(3)$ to the person in $(1)$ ·
+• a.
+Personal Service: I personally gave copies of the documents che cked in (3) to the person in (1)

-u On ( date ): At ( time ):
+On (date): At (time):

 At this address:

-City: in .
+City:State:

-b. Г Substituted Service: I personally gave copies of the
+b.
+Substituted Service: I personally gave copies of the documents of

-0. A competent adult (at least 18) at the home of, a , , , ,
+A competent adult (at least 18) at the home of, and living with

-An adult who seems to be in charge where the pe - - 0
+An adult who seems to be in charge where the person in (1) - 0

-An adult who seems to be in charge where the pe -
+An adult who seems to be in charge where the person in (1)

-post office box (not a U.S. Post Office box), if th 0 •
+post office box (not a U.S. Post Office box), if there is no know that the sadult "Please give these sourt garage to (norms of pages in the same of pages in

-I told that adult,"Please give these court papers to (name
+I told that adult,"Please give these court papers to (name of person in (

-did this on ( date ): At ( ti - 0 D p.m.
+I did this on (date): At (time):

-At this address: At this - p.m.
+At this address:

-City:
+City: State: 1

 Name or description of the person I gave the papers to:

-1 tanie of description of the person i gave the papers to

-b a b c completed Form SC-104A. the mail is pic ked up every da y and deposited with tl

-〔5〕 Ser ver's Information

-ie:

-ress:
+I mailed the envelope on (date):from (city, state): by leaving it (check one): a.
+At a U.S. Postal Service mail drop, or b.
+At an office or business mail drop where I know the mail is p U.S. Postal Service, or c With someone else I asked to mail the documents to the perso completed Form SC-104A. icked up every day and deposited with the

+5 Server's Information

+Name:Phor ne:

+Address:

-• : State: Zip:
+City:State: Zip:

-Feet for service: \$
+Fee for service: \$ 1

-u are a registered process server:
+If you are a registered process server:

-If yo

-nty of registration: F legistration nu umber:
+County of registration: Registration is number:

-6 I dec case clare under penalty of perjury under California state law and that the information above is true and correct. hat I am at le ast 18 years old a and not named in this
+6 I declare under penalty of perjury under California state law that I am at I case and that the information above is true and correct. east 18 years old and not named in this

-6 I dec case Date clare under penalty of perjury under California state law and that the information above is true and correct. hat I am at le ast 18 years old a
+Date:

+Type or print server's name Server signs her re after serving